Braytho29/GradNorm_Openset_Detection/README.md

 Please contact [Brayth Tarlinton](braytarlinton@gmail.com) if you have any questions.

 ## Installation
-*Developement environment (Recommended):
+*Developement environment (Recommended):*
-  Python 3.7
+Python 3.7,
-  Ubuntu 20.04
+Ubuntu 20.04,
 GPU
-*

 ### Installing Requirements
 It is recommended that you use and install the following requirements into a python virtual environment.